 The Fiberistas will be in the gallery at Catamount Arts from 6-8pm during the First Night celebration.
 Visitors can try wearing various aprons while engaging in the activity for which the apron is designed.
 Put on a kitchen apron and make a popcorn ball, try a carpenter’s apron while banging some nails.
 Plant some seeds while wearing a gardening apron.

 “Aprons-R-Us” will be on display in the main gallery at Catamount Arts through Wednesday, January 1.

-The galleries at Catamount Arts are open to the public free on charge from 11:00 am – 6:00 pm Monday through Saturday and before and after each film screening.
-The will be a gallery reception for the GRACE Project in the gallery on Friday, May 10th from 5:00pm to 7:00pm.
+The galleries at Catamount Arts are open to the public free of charge from 11 am – 6 pm Monday through Saturday and before and after each film screening.